mrpapersonic/utagoe30en/readme.txt

 □□ [Introduction] □□

-"UTAGOE" is a program that attempts to render vocals alone by taking the difference between the master and karaoke tracks of a song.
+"UTAGOE" is a program that attempts to render vocals only audio files by inversing karaoke track of a song over the master track.
-In principle, it seems that complete vocals can be taken out easily by subtracting karaoke from the original, but in reality it is not that simple.
-Still, other options work pretty well, so give them a try.
+Although it seems that complete vocals can be taken out easily by subtracting the karaoke from the original, in reality, it's not that simple.
+Other options work pretty well, so give them a try.
-A tool to create a WAV file from a CD is required, so please prepare it separately.

 □□ [Supported Operating Systems] □□

 Tested operating systems: Windows ME / XP / Vista

 □□ [Install / Uninstall] □□